BambooKoi/rps/README.md

     - Scissors beats Paper
     - Paper beats Scissors
     - Matching choices will result in a tie

+You may also use these controls at any point during the game:
+- `help` to pull up the help screen.
+- `save` to save your score.
+- `quit` to quit the game.
+There will also be an option to save and quit here as well.

 ### Demo
 Below is a demo of the game running.
 You can save your progress at any point by typing and entering `save`.